 The objective of the Consolidated Entity's executive reward framework is to ensure reward for performance is competitive and appropriate for the results delivered.
 The framework aligns executive reward with the achievement of strategic objectives and the creation of value for shareholders, and it is considered to conform to the market best practices for the delivery of reward.
-The Board of Directors ('the Board') ensures that executive reward satisfies the following key criteria for good reward governance practices:
+The Board ensures that executive reward satisfies the following key criteria for good reward governance practices: